Canyon Creek, Austin, Texas

 Canyon Creek is a residential neighborhood located in far northwest Austin, Texas.
 The neighborhood is located in ZIP Code 78726 and is bordered by Ranch to Market Road 2222 (RM 2222) on the south, Ranch to Market Road 620 (RM 620) on the west, Anderson Mill Road on the north, and a major headwater tributary of Bull Creek to the east as well as the Balcones Canyonlands National Wildlife Refuge.
 The major bisecting road is Boulder Lane, a loop which crosses RM 620 at the north and south entrances.
 The neighborhood is approximately 5 miles from Lake Travis and Lake Austin.

 Canyon Creek was former ranch and hunting land, much of which was once a working cattle ranch owned by former US Congressman J. J. Pickle.
 It was developed by the Blanton Company in the wake of the savings and loan crisis in the United States in the late 1980s.
 Perry Blanton and his company envisioned and developed a completely planned community filled with homes, parks, and connecting trails.
-It contains significant protected habitat for the golden-cheeked warbler and black-capped vireo, two endangered bird species native to central Texas.
+It contains significant protected habitat for the golden-cheeked warbler, an endangered bird species native to central Texas.
 The neighborhood developed rapidly in the 1990s, and was completely built out by 2005.
 In the mid-1990s, Round Rock Independent School District authorized the construction of Canyon Creek Elementary School in the neighborhood.